felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 was such a cathartic experience.
 Page after page, I was folding it, compressing it, damaging it, writing in it, and with each passing day, I saw the book get more and more *used* by my doings.
-The creaks on the spine were becoming visitble.
+The creaks on the spine were becoming visible.
 I was making *progress*.
 I hadn't yet learned how to take notes (we'll get to that in [Chapter 5](#chapter-5-creating-a-system-of-learning)), but I was making more progress than ever, simply because the act of using my hands to